How to Replace Ball Joints

 Can You Replace Your Ball Joint?

-- Taking off your vehicle’s wheels
+- Taking off your vehicle’s wheels.

 How Much Does Replacement Cost?

-The cost of replacing ball joints varies depending on the vehicle you drive.
-The average ball joint generally falls somewhere in the range of $50-$400.
-In some cases, you may need to buy a combination control arm and ball joint as a single piece.
+The cost of replacing ball joints varies depending on the vehicle you drive, especially when it comes to labor rates.
+The average serviceable ball joint generally falls somewhere in the range of $20-50.00.
+In some cases, you may need to buy a combination control arm and ball joint as a single piece, which costs between $100 and $500.00.
 It is considered best practice while diagnosing the ball joint failure to inspect control arm bushings as well to determine if both control arm and ball joint will need to be replaced.
-For most vehicles, however, you should only need the individual ball joint pieces.
-You will also need to consider the parts and tools you will need to get the job done.
-You will need equipment to jack up your car as well as the ball joint press itself.
-This can cost anywhere from around $75 to $250 but these tools are also available in AutoZone's Loan-a-Tool Program.
+Keep in mind that on some vehicles, the control arm bushings are also serviceable.